Wednesday Quick 5: Ways to Keep Moving While You're Working from Home

 2.)
 Create a distance between the things you need.

-It makes sense to gather all of your materials first thing in the morning for a successful day…if you didn’t want to get up again.
+It makes sense to gather all your materials first thing in the morning for a successful day… if you don’t want to get up again.
 You want to move, though!
 Grab your materials for one project at a time and force yourself to get up again later to grab the next batch.
 Do you drink water or coffee all day?
 Only fill half of a mug at a time, and you’ll need to walk over to the kitchen for a refill more often.

 3.)
 Walk around your house during a phone call.

-If you must take a phone call, you might as well stand or walk around your house.
+If you must take a phone call, you might as well stand or walk around your house while you do so.
 If you need access to paperwork or your laptop, display them on your kitchen counter while you stand.
-Do whatever it takes to remove yourself from the chair.
+Do whatever it takes to get out of the chair.

 4.)
 Schedule three 2-minute dance breaks throughout the day.